The Unofficial FAQ

 3. What are the per-minute calling rates?

-Starting July 1, 2008, local incoming and outgoing calls are 25 cents per minute (previously 20 cents per minute).
-Long distance calls within Canada and the US are 45 cents per minute (previously 30 cents per minute).
+In-Canada outgoing calls and all incoming calls are 35 cents per minute.
+Long distance calls to the US are 45 cents per minute.
 Calls are charged by the minute, rounded up.
 For example, if you make a 1 minute and 1 second call, you are charged for 2 minutes.

 Summary of rates